 Apply DC power to the amplifier and use a DC voltmeter to confirm that the supply polarity and voltage is within the prescribed limits.
 As soon as is practical, confirm that the excitation voltage is either 5.0 VDC or 10.0 VDC as appropriate for the type of load cells being used.
 Promptly identifying any over-voltage condition can help minimize potential damage to the strain gage elements internal to the transducer.
-Note that the excitation voltage will return to the precisely regulated value when the transducer load is connected.
+Note that the excitation voltage may rise to approximately 6.5 VDC if the amplifier is operated without any transducers attached.
+This voltage will return to the precisely regulated value when the transducer load is connected.